kw7oe/kw7oe.github.io/content/posts/aws-ec2-disk-space-full.md

 ---
 title: "AWS EC2 Disk Space Full"
-date: 2020-03-02T20:59:55+08:00
+date: 2020-03-16T20:59:55+08:00
-draft: true
 tags: ["aws", "devops"]
 ---

-In Naluri, the digital healthcare startup I am currently working for, use AWS infrastructure extensively.
+The company I am currently working for, uses AWS infrastructure extensively.
 For instance, we build our Elixir/Phoenix application release on a seperate EC2 instance.

 Sometimes, if our engineers are unlucky, their build process will failed because of **the lack of disk space** in our build server.

 Having to deal with this issue a couple of time have taught me a few things.
-Here, I am sharing the common approaches we use to clean up our EC2 disk space.
+Here, I am sharing the common approaches to clean up our EC2 disk space.

 This post assume that you have run `df -hT` and have something as below: